embexus/selinux-docker/README.md

 # Docker for Selinux
-Docker Image with Ubuntu 18.04 and all dependencies to work with selinux
+Docker Image with Debian Buster and all dependencies to work with Selinux

 ## Generate Docker Image